BlackIG/data_engineering/apple_analysis/README.md

 This project showcases a modular ETL pipeline built with PySpark on Databricks, designed to analyze customer purchase behavior.
 The goal?
 Understand product purchase patterns — like who buys AirPods after buying an iPhone — and much more.

-This work was inspired by Ankur Rajan’s demo lecture.
+This work was inspired by [Ankur Rajan](https://www.youtube.com/watch?v=BlWS4foN9cY&t=114s)'s lecture.
 I must say, he’s a genius at simplifying complex ideas.

 ---